flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 - Complete fault monitoring and BITE tests of LGCIUs
 - Complete set of failures
 - Animated emergency gear crank handle

+### Functionality
+Using the gear system should not be different from before.
+Selecting gear up will switch to the next available LGCIU computer available, and will start the retracting sequence.
+Gear down will start the extension sequence same as before.

+However, because it's now closer to the real system under the hood, you have to be aware of some subtleties of the gear system.

+First of all, as all hydraulics are simulated, the behaviour of the system will highly depend on the hydraulic status of the plane.
+Even in nominal conditions, gear system is such a high flow consumer that it can impact the green system pressure, and also trigger the PTU to help providing hydraulic power from the yellow side.
+Be aware that any degraded condition will impact the behaviour of the retraction/extension sequence.
+PTU being off will cause green system pressure to reach lower pressure level during the sequence, while using only yellow electric pump for the gear sequence might cause LGCIU faults as the sequence can get quite a long time to perform.

+Be aware that there's a safety valve that will cut off any hydraulic supply to the gear system above approximately 260kts.
+This safety system is independant from LGCIU computers, and if you use the gear while crossing that speed limit, strange behaviour and ECAM faults are to be expected.
+If such a situation happens:

+- Get your speed below 260kts (which is already too high!!)
+- Getting the gear lever back to down position, then to up will hopefully switch on the second LGCIU computer and save the day.

+Always check your speed when using gear system, and everything will be ok!

 ### Failures